Relief from chronic pain can be elusive, but not unattainable

 If you answered yes to any of these questions, you might want to consider consulting with Dr. Smith.
 He’s committed to helping people manage their pain and live a healthy lifestyle at the same time.

 Dr. Daniel P.W.
-Smith has an office in Idaho Falls!
+Smith sees patients in Blackfoot and Idaho Falls!

 Before deciding upon a treatment plan, Dr. Smith takes a comprehensive approach by doing everything possible to determine the source(s) of a patient’s pain.
 He specializes in using the most advanced, minimally invasive techniques for pain management, with a particular interest in spinal cord stimulation and regenerative medicine.
 This can include both stem cell and platelet rich plasma (PRP) injections, which promote the healing of injured tendons, ligaments, muscles, and joints.